IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 #### 2:3.78.5.1 Security Audit Considerations

-The Security audit criteria are similar to those for the Patient Demographics Query [ITI-21] as this transaction discloses the same type of patient information.
-The Mobile Patient Demographics Query is a Query Information event as defined in [ITI TF-2:Table 3.20.4.1.1.1-1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4).
-The message shall comply with the requirements in [ITI TF-2:3.21.5.1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html#3.21.5) following differences:

-The Security audit criteria are similar to those for the [Patient Demographics Query \[ITI-21\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html) as this transaction discloses the same type of patient information.
-The Mobile Patient Demographics Query is a Query Information event as defined in ITI TF-2:Table 3.20.4.1.1.1-1.
-The message shall comply with the requirements in ITI TF-2:3.21.5.1 following differences:
+The Mobile Patient Demographics Query Transaction is a Query Information event as defined in [Table 3.20.4.1.1.1-1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.1.1).
+The Actors involved shall record audit events according to the following:

-*	EventTypeCode = EV(“ITI-78”, “IHE Transactions”, “Mobile Patient Demographics Query”)
-*	Query Parameters (AuditMessage/ParticipantObjectIdentification)
-    *	ParticipantObjectIdTypeCode = EV(“ITI-78”, “IHE Transactions”, “Mobile Patient Demographics Query”)
-    *	ParticipantObjectQuery = Requested URL including query parameters
-    *	ParticipantObjectDetail = HTTP Request Headers contained in the query (e.g., Accept header)
+##### 2:3.78.5.1.1 Patient Demographics Consumer Audit

+The Patient Demographics Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [PDQm Query Consumer Audit Event Log](StructureDefinition-IHE.PDQm.Query.Audit.Consumer.html).
+[Audit Example for a PDQm Query transaction from consumer perspective](AuditEvent-ex-auditPdqmQuery-consumer.html).

+##### 2:3.78.5.1.2 Patient Demographics Supplier Audit

+The Patient Demographics Supplier when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [PIXm Query Manager Audit Event Log](/StructureDefinition-IHE.PDQm.Query.Audit.Supplier.html).
+[Audit Example for a PDQm Query transaction from supplier perspective](AuditEvent-ex-auditPdqmQuery-supplier.html).